-How do you organize your board games?
 Storing board games can be a bit tricky.
-When organizing board games, most people keep them in their boxes and stack them on a gaming shelf.
-Other ways for board game organization include storing them in storage containers, drawers, or taking out the contents and storing them in baggies.
+When organizing board games, most people keep them in their boxes and stack them on a gaming shelf (either horizontally or vertically).
+Other ways for board game organization includes storing them in storage containers, drawers, or taking out the contents and storing them in baggies.
 I have found that the best way to store board games include stacking them tetris style on multiple shelves, mostly vertically, but some horizontally.
-This provides optimal space saving while also looking awesome.
+This provides optimal space saving, while also looking awesome.

-When it comes to organizing your board games, there are a few things I like to keep in mind:
+When it comes to knowing how to organize board games, there are a few things I like to keep in mind:

 - Are all my board games together?
 Wait, weren’t there some in the basement closet?